rdinch/MathResourceStudio-Help/docs/design-elements/add-a-number-line.md

 2. Type a new value in the input field.
 Valid range are is 1 to 1000.

+!!! tip
-TIP: For a worksheet that shows a number line from -10 to 10, enter 20 Units, set Start Point to -10 and enter an Increment of 1.
+    For a worksheet that shows a number line from -10 to 10, enter 20 Units, set Start Point to -10 and enter an Increment of 1.

 Show the unit numbers